saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the contososports resource group, the new B2C tenant is boxed in red.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/b2ctenant_in_rg.png "Azure AD B2C Settings window")

-5. In the new blade, select the **B2C Settings** tile for the new B2C tenant.
+5. In the new blade, select the **Azure AD B2C Settings** tile for the new B2C tenant.
 You will be taken to the new subscription for this tenant.

     ![In the Azure AD B2C tenant window, on the left, All Settings is selected.
 In the bottom right section, the Azure AD B2C Settings tile is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image160.png "Azure AD B2C Settings window")